MorEzra/Image-gallery/frontend/README.md

 ### `npm install`

-Installes all the used modules.\
+Installs all the used modules.\
 Please run the command both on 'frontend' and 'backend' directories.